Life Expectancy for Spinal Cord Injuries in the U.S by Severity and Age

 Life expectancy and factors contributing to mortality after spinal cord injuries are essential for patients to help them with lifetime care planning and the economic risk factors.
 Many longitudinal mortality studies have been conducted in the past in the United States and worldwide to help determine life expectancy, costs, and other vital indicators for patients suffering from spinal cord injuries.

-Ehline Law and our personal injury attorneys have worked with many spinal cord patients and understand the challenges they face in their day-to-day life.
+Ehline Law and our personal injury attorneys have worked with many spinal cord patients and understand the challenges they face in their day-to-day lives.
 We’ve compiled relevant studies and information to guide readers on the devastating impact of a traumatic spinal cord injury to help spread awareness.

 Life Expectancy Estimates after Spinal Cord Injury: A 50-year Study